Timmeey86/CustomTrainingStatisticsPlugin/README.md

 - Displaying the total statistics of a longer custom training session
 - Displaying separate statistics for each shot
+- Displaying a summary of your statistics on demand
 - Customizing the overlay to make it as pleasant and as little annoying as possible for you

 # Known Limitations